 EMIS 4395 Senior Design

-Because of the flexibility of the curriculum, a majority of Management Science majors choose to receive a second major or one or more minors from a wide range of other disciplines.
-Examples include a Bachelor of Science, Major in Management Science, plus a second Bachelor's degree in Economics, Mathematics, Business, Computer Science, History, Psychology, Spanish, or French.
+Because of the flexibility of the curriculum, a majority of Management Science majors receive a second major or one or more minors from a wide range of other disciplines.
+Examples include a Bachelor of Science, Major in Management Science, plus a second Bachelor's degree in: Economics, Mathematics, Business, Computer Science, History, Psychology, Spanish, and French.

 Other Management Science majors continue their studies to obtain a Masters of Science in Engineering Management, Systems Engineering, Information Engineering, or Operations Research.
 The 4+1 Program permits students to obtain both undergraduate and graduate degrees in a shorter time and with fewer courses than if taken separately or from different universities.

-More information on these and other options available to Management Science majors can be found on the EMIS Department Web site: www.engr.smu.edu/emis.
-EMIS faculty and advisors are also available to answer your questions about the program.
+More information on these and other options available to Management Science majors can be found on the EMIS Department web site.
+This is located at engr.smu.edu/emis.

 3150.
 Ethics in Computing.
 Computer professionals have a special responsibility to ensure ethical behavior in the design, development, and use of computers and computer networks.
 This course focuses on the education of the undergraduate through the study of ethical concepts and the social, legal, and ethical implications involved in computing.
 Issues to be studied include computer crimes, software theft, hacking and viruses, intellectual property, unreliable computers, technology issues in the workplace, and professional codes of ethics.
 Prerequisite: Junior standing.

 3308.
 Engineering Management.
-Examines planning, financial analysis, organizational structures, management of the corporation (including its products, services, and people), transfer of ideas to the marketplace, ethics, and leadership skills.
+This course examines planning, financial analysis, organizational structures, management of the corporation (including its products, services, and people), transfer of ideas to the marketplace, ethics, and leadership skills.
 Prerequisite: Junior standing.

 3309.
 Information Engineering and Global Perspectives.
-Examines global and information aspects of technology- and information-based companies.
+This course examines global and information aspects of technology-and information-based companies.
 Prerequisite: Junior standing.

 3360.
 Operations Research.
 A survey of models and methods of operations research.
 Deterministic and stochastic models in a variety of areas will be covered.
 Credit is not allowed for both EMIS 3360 and EMIS 8360.
-Prerequisite: EMIS 1360.
+Prerequisites: A knowledge of matrices.
+An introduction to probability and statistics.
 (Must enroll in lab.)

 4340 (STAT 4340).
 Statistical Methods for Engineers and Applied Scientists.
 Basic concepts of probability and statistics useful in the solution of engineering and applied science problems.
 Topics: probability, probability distributions, data analysis, sampling distributions, estimations, and simple tests of hypothesis.
 Prerequisite: C- or better in MATH 1338.